cromachina/psd-export/README.md

   - Probably some other things I'm unaware of.

 ---
-### Fun notes about performance
-With an AMD Ryzen 9 3900X 12-Core processor, I was able to export 18 4000x4000 images from a PSD (with 9 mosiac censor versions) in 26 seconds.
-Each export is about 17 layers of data (including groups).
-On average, the time needed to composite a 4000x4000 image after opening the PSD is 5 seconds, but after most of the shared layers are loaded, each successive composite is about 3 seconds, and censor versions are 1 second if the prior image was already generated.
-Each single composite is computed in parallel with numpy.
-File saving to PNG with PIL is a bit slow at 1 second per image, so that can be offloaded into another process and parallelized with compositing. `psd-tools`, which is used to load parts of the PSD, has a compositor that will run one export in about 45 to 60 seconds.
-Even with 12 cores, you will still be waiting at least 120 seconds for this batch of files.
-Hyperthreads do not help, because most of the task is CPU bound.

----
 ### TODO:
 - Fix blend modes that don't quite work properly.
 This is low priority because I hardly use these modes myself or merge the results when painting.
-- Mosaic composited under other layers:
-  - Needs to be hooked into the compositor somehow, maybe a transformer function hook so anything can be used (like gaussian blur instead).
-  - Kernel-like functions will need composite tile data padded to the kernel size.
-Tiles on the image boundary can be padded with a clamp
 - Binary package export